hhergeth/CudaTracerLib/README.md

 ### Issuses
 - `size_t` vs `unsigned int` In some places `size_t` is used while in others not.
 This mistake was made when this project started but is actually harder to fix than one might assume because of performance considerations for the GPU.
-- The GPU optimized ray traversal algorithms are not working correctly, this issue appears due to the complicated nested BVH layout.
-Therefore the standard ray traversal is used which takes no advantage of the CUDA architecture with lanes and warp voting.

 ### License